Locally loop algebras and locally affine Lie algebras: Introduction

-and $L$ is a locally loop algebra.
-Now we need some information about $\der_F L$.
-Derivations of this kind of algegbra were studied in \cite{BM}, \cite{B} or \cite{NY}.
-However, the derivations of a locally loop algebra are not classified yet in general.
-One can use some results in \cite{A1} for untwisted case since $L$ is a tensor algebra in that case (see Remark \ref{azamresult}).
-But we need to figure out the twisted case.
-So one has to develop a new theory.
-Of course, we need to use the classification of $\der_F \frak g$ for a locally finite split simple Lie algebra $\frak g$ by Neeb in \cite{N1}.
-Fortunately, we do not need the whole information about $\der_F L$ to classify $D$.
-It turns out that we only need to know the {\bf diagonal derivations of degree $m$}
+Now, we need some information about $\der_F L$.
+Derivations of this type of algebra were studied in \cite{BM}, \cite{B}, and \cite{NY}.
+However, the derivations of a locally loop algebra are new.
+We can use some results from \cite{A1} for the untwisted case since $L$ is a tensor product algebra (see Remark \ref{azamresult}).
+However, we need to determine the twisted case.
+Thus, we propose a new method.
+Clearly, we need to use the classification of $\der_F \frak g$ for a locally finite split simple Lie algebra $\frak g$, as described by Neeb in \cite{N1}.
+Fortunately, we do not need all of the information about $\der_F L$ to classify $D$.
+In fact, we only need to know the diagonal derivations of degree $m$.
+To explain this, we note that $L$ has double grading, i.e., where $\Delta$ is a locally finite irreducible root system.
+The diagonal derivations of degree $m$ denote the space It is crucial to determine the case where $m=0$, i.e., $(\der_F L)^0_0$.
+Next, $(\der_F L)^m_0$ can be determined easily for the untwisted case.
+However, for the twisted case, $(\der_F L)^m_0$ is still difficult when $m$ is odd.
+Finally, using some new techniques (see Lemma \ref{oddcomshift} and Lemma \ref{extder}), the classification of $(\der_F L)^m_0$ is completed in Theorem \ref{odddegreeth}.